tom-bleher/Analysis_epic_new/README.md

 - If using the `analyzeSimFiles` plugin from `eicrecon`, compile it from the `EICreconPlugins/analyzeLumiHits` directory.
 To compile, run `cmake .. && make -j$(nproc)`.
 You can manually verify the installation by exporting the plugin folder (`export EICrecon_MY=${PWD}/EICrecon_MY`), ensuring that the `analyzeSimFiles.sh` file is located in the `EICrecon_MY/plugins` directory.
 If it's missing, copy the `analyzeLumiHits.so` file from the `EICreconPlugins/analyzeLumiHits/build` directory to `EICrecon_MY/plugins`.
 Finally, run the `eicrecon -Pplugins=analyzeSimFiles,JTest -Pjana:nevents=10` test command as described in the [tutorial](https://eic.github.io/tutorial-jana2/).

 ## Running the Program
+- Before running the program, ensure you generate the `.hepmc` files using `createGenFiles.py`.
 - Run `epic_sim2.py` **outside** the Singularity container.

 ## Inputs